 - your mouth, face, lips, tongue or throat start swelling

 These are not all the side effects of amitriptyline.
-For a full list see the leaflet inside your medicines packet.
+For a full list see the leaflet inside your medicine packet.

 What to do about:

-constipation - eat more high-fibre foods such as fresh fruit and vegetables and cereals.
-Try to drink several glasses of water or another non-alcoholic liquid every day.
+- constipation – eat more high-fibre foods such as fresh fruit and vegetables and cereals.
+Try to drink several glasses of water or other non-alcoholic drinks every day.
 If you can, it may also help to do some exercise.
-Watch a short video on how to treat constipation.

-dizziness - this is probably due to low blood pressure.
-Drink plenty of water or a non-alcoholic drink.
-Do not stand up too quickly after sitting or lying down.
+- dizziness – this is probably due to low blood pressure.
+Drink plenty of water or other non-alcoholic drinks.
+Do not stand up too quickly after you have been sitting or lying down.

-dry mouth - chew sugar-free gum or sugar-free sweets.
+- dry mouth – try sugar-free gum or sugar-free sweets.

-feeling sleepy or tired - take amitriptyline in the evening and cut down the amount of alcohol you drink.
-Don't drive or use tools or machinery if you're feeling this way.
+- feeling sleepy or tired – take amitriptyline in the evening and cut down on the amount of alcohol you drink.
+Do not drive, cycle or use tools or machinery if you're feeling this way.

-difficulty peeing - relax when you try to pee.
-Don't try to force the flow of urine.
-If it doesn't happen, try again later.
-Talk to your doctor urgently if you can't pee at all.
+- difficulty peeing – relax when you try to pee.
+Do not try to force the flow of urine.
+If you still cannot go, try again later.
+Talk to your doctor urgently if you cannot pee at all.

-headaches - make sure you rest and drink plenty of fluids.
-Don't drink too much alcohol.
+- headaches – make sure you rest and drink plenty of fluids.
+Do not drink too much alcohol.
+Try taking paracetamol or ibuprofen if you need pain relief.
 Talk to your doctor if the headaches last longer than a week or are severe.

 7. Pregnancy and breastfeeding